Generalized Nearest Neighbor Decoding: Introduction

-We further consider the most interesting scenario where channels provide imperfect CSI at the receiver; that is, $\rvv$ and $\rvs$ in Figure \ref{fig:model} are statistically correlated but not identical.
-Conventionally, the common approach is to use the imperfect CSI to estimate the true channel state; that is, we form an estimate $\hat{\rvs}$ based upon $\rvv$, and then treat $\hat{\rvs}$ as if it is exactly $\rvs$, to return to the scenario where channels provide perfect CSI at the receiver.
-For example, when $\rvv$ is the received pilot symbol (impacted by fading and noise), the estimated channel state $\hat{\rvs}$ is typically the MMSE estimate of $\rvs$ upon observing $\rvv$.
-From the perspective of the GNNDR, however, it is rather surprising to notice that the optimal approach to deal with the imperfect CSI $\rvv$ is to directly estimate the channel input $\rvx$, upon observing $(\rvy, \rvv)$, thus skipping the step of estimating the channel state $\rvs$, as in the conventional approach.
+{In Section \ref{sec:case-studies}, we illustrate potential applications of the GNNDR via two case studies.
+The first case study is a Gaussian fading channel with imperfect CSI at the receiver; that is, $\rvs$ and $\rvv$ in Figure \ref{fig:model} are statistically correlated but not necessarily identical.
+Conventionally, the common approach is to use the imperfect CSI to estimate the true channel state; that is, we form an estimate $\widehat{\rvs}$ based upon $\rvv$, and then treat $\widehat{\rvs}$ as if it is exactly $\rvs$, to return to the scenario where the channel provides perfect CSI to the receiver.
+For example, when $\rvv$ is a received pilot (polluted by fading and noise), the estimated channel state $\widehat{\rvs}$ is typically the MMSE estimate of $\rvs$ upon observing $\rvv$.
+From the perspective of the GNNDR, however, it is interesting to notice that the optimal approach to deal with the imperfect CSI $\rvv$ is to directly estimate the channel input $\rvx$, upon observing $(\rvy, \rvv)$, thus skipping the step of estimating the channel state $\rvs$ in the conventional approach.
 See Figure \ref{fig:imperfect-CSI-decoding} which illustrates the two different approaches.
-In fact, as we show in Proposition \ref{prop:fading-pilot-linear}, the conventional approach is equivalent to restricting the estimtor of $\rvx$ to bear a linear structure, as that in Section \ref{subsec:linear}.
-Numerical results demonstrate that even for linear fading Gaussian channels without nonlinear effect, adopting the optimal GNNDR yields noticeable performance gain compared with the conventional approach.
+In fact, as we reveal in the case study, the conventional approach is equivalent to restricting the estimtor of $\rvx$ to bear a linear structure, as that in Section \ref{subsec:linear}.
+Numerical results demonstrate that{even for the familiar Gaussian fading channels without quantization}, adopting the optimal GNNDR yields noticeable performance gain compared with the conventional approach.
+The second case study is a Gaussian fading channel with one-bit output quantization, with or without dithering.
+For such a severely distorted nonlinear channel model, the optimal GNNDR again exhibits noticeable performance gain compared with the conventional approach of linear decomposition.}